irisaldi/pdsnd_github/README.md

 ### Files used

-The code requires these three files stored in your local machine:
+The code requires these three files stored in your local repository:

 + chicago.csv
 + new_york_city.csv